UTHealth Harris County Psychiatric Center

 A bright young man who had achieved multiple computer certifications now was being crippled academically as well.

-UTHealth Harris County Psychiatric Center (HCPC) is the teaching hospital operated by the Department of Psychiatry and Behavioral Sciences of McGovern Medical School.
+UTHealth Harris County Psychiatric Center (HCPC) is the teaching hospital operated by the Louis A. Faillace, MD, Department of Psychiatry and Behavioral Sciences. of McGovern Medical School.
 The largest provider of inpatient psychiatric care in Houston and the second largest academic psychiatric hospital in the nation, it offers patient-centered care services to adults, children and adolescents to more than 9,000 patients a year and has 274 beds.